 The numbers themselves paint a compelling picture:

-- During the 2017–18 school year, an estimated 962,300 violent incidents occurred in U.S. public schools of which an estimated 3,600 incidents involved the possession of a firearm or explosive device at school.
+- During the 2017–18 school year, an estimated 962,300 violent incidents occurred in U.S. public schools, of which an estimated 3,600 incidents involved the possession of a firearm or explosive device at school.
 (U.S. National Center for Education Statistics)

 - 246 million girls and boys worldwide are subject to school-related violence every year.
 (UNESCO)

 This leads to the suppression of those emotions, causing the underlying energy to be pushed into the unconscious.
-Consequently, these emotions find indirect outlets through various harmful mechanisms since they are unable to express themselves directly.
+Consequently, these emotions find indirect outlets through various harmful mechanisms since they cannot express themselves directly.

-Reflecting on our own childhood may discover emotions that were forbidden or reserved for certain family members, leaving us unable to experience them.
+Reflecting on our childhood, we may discover forbidden or reserved emotions for certain family members, leaving us unable to experience them.
 It’s precisely these emotions that we should strive to acknowledge and express healthily.